algorandfoundation/ARCs/ARCs/arc-00xx.md

 Calling `AssetCreate` creates a new Smart ASA and returns the identifier of the ASA.
 The [metadata section](#metadata) describes its required properties.

+> Upon a call to `AssetCreate`, a reference implementation SHOULD:
+>
+> - Mint an Algorand Standard Asset (ASA) that MUST specify the properties defined
+>   in the [metadata section](#metadata).
+The `Manager`, `Reserve` and `Freeze`
+>   addresses SHOULD be set to the account of the controlling smart contract.
+The
+>   remaining fields are left to the implementation, which MAY set `Total` to `2 ** 64 - 1`
+>   to enable dynamically increasing the circulating supply of the
+>   asset. `AssetName` and `UnitName` MAY be set to `SMART-ASA` and `S-ASA`, to
+>   mark that this ASA is Smart and has a controlling application.
+> - Persist the `Total`, `Decimals`, `DefaultFrozen`, etc. fields for later
+>   use/retrieval.
+> - Return the ID of the created ASA.
+>
+> It is RECOMMENDED for calls to this method to be permissioned, e.g. to only
+> approve transactions issued by the controlling smart contract creator.

 #### Asset Configuration

 ```json